 - Put Keywords in ad copy: Use your keywords in your Google ads headline or description.
 For example, if you are targeting keywords like best cupcakes.
 Your ad copy can contain this keyword in the headline or description of the ad.
 Now your call to action should be something that shows what people can expect after they click on this ad.
 It can be something like: Check out our delicious cupcakes, rather than just putting buy cupcakes.
 If you are running a discount your headline can be ‘Get 25% Off on delicious cupcakes!’ rather than just ‘Buy Cupcakes online’

-- Put your USP in ad copy: This is really important if you want your ads to stand out from your competition.
-Unique selling point (USP) separates your business from others in terms of some quality which differentiates you from your competitors.
+- Put your USP in ad copy: This is important if you want your ads to stand out from your competition.
+A unique selling point (USP) separates your business from others in terms of some quality that differentiates you from your competitors.
 Like your USP can be ‘We deliver cupcakes same day’

 So in this post, I have talked about ‘search engine marketing (SEM). starting from what is Search Engine Marketing, how it works, then moving towards why to use search engine marketing, types of SEM, and finally how to do search engine marketing.